luciebinder/ws-openness-2025/general-information/index.md

 You will also find an in-depth tutorial on how to create your course website, which provides more detail than the quick setup guide, along with additional resources for you to explore.

-You can also find the sections in the table of content on the left side.
+You can find all sections in the table of content on the left side.

 ## What are the objectives of this group session?